mitulgithub/Assignment1-PJP/README.md

 # Assignment1-PJP
 The commands for the various tasks will be tracked here.

-The following commands were typed to finish the first assignment.
+The following commands were typed to finish the first assignment.<br>
   501  cd Desktop/Assignment1-PJP/
-  502  git pull
+  502  git pull /n
   503  git checkout -b dev
   504  git branch -d dev
   505  git branch -a